-Lauca National Park is one of the country’s most popular destinations and its highest national park with altitudes of 4,000m to 6,000m.
-But it certainly isn’t just the thin air that will leave you breathless – the scenery here is absolutely marvellous.
+For nature lovers, Lauca National Park is one of the best places to visit in Chile.
+With altitudes of 4,000m to 6,000m, it certainly isn’t just the thin air that will leave you breathless – the scenery here is absolutely marvellous.
 The sweeping imposing landscape, covering the pre-Andean mountain chain, is dotted with snow-topped volcanic cones.
 This area of untouched beauty holds a wealth of wildlife, with it easy to spot grazing herds of llamas, alpacas, vicuñas and vizcachas across the green meadows, the lakes sprinkled with vibrant pink flamingos.
 The astonishing Lake Chungará, one of the highest lakes in the world, can be found at the foot of the twin Payachata volcanoes, the two cones reflected in the glass-like water.

 For further information to help plan your trip to Chile, see the following: